DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 [...]

-For angel, who is closest to skies, being turned upside down like that was something unknown and Alfreya wasn't able to react.
+For angel, who is closest to skies, being turned upside down like that was something unknown and Alfreyja wasn't able to react.
 He couldn't yet comprehend the shock of falling down on his back.
 And then, as his back knocked against floor, there was vital organ of angels, that produced magic power.

 "Choosing to <span title="jp. 堕天 fall as if choosing to become fallen angel as it means to lose wings">fall</span> was mistake that led you to defeat.
-Alfreya..."
+Alfreyja..."

 Kai strikes down with his fist.
 Receiving the fist by his breast, the shock goes through his spine, reaching magic producing organ.